s4padoer/design-estimation-business-surveys/README.md

 The    dta   file for the BEEPS and some of the stored simulation results are not uploaded due to upload capacities.
 However, they are available upon request.

 ***NOTE:*** Due to a formatting error resulting from an update of the depending    R   -package    lme4   the package does not return correct estimates.
-A revised package correcting the formatting error is provided.
+A revised package (version 1.1) correcting the formatting error is provided.
 However, for better accountability, the original version is given here as well.

+***NOTE:*** For the revision for an article, I figured out that the   wglmm   function is sensitive to starting values.
+In order to make the working example converge to the true parameters, the starting values were reset for the non-Gamma-distributed case.